johnbrillas/azure-docs.es-es/articles/data-lake-analytics/data-lake-analytics-manage-use-python-sdk.md

 ### <a name="noninteractive-authentication-with-api-and-a-certificate"></a>Autenticación no interactiva con API y certificado

-Este método no se admite.
+No se admite este método.

 ## <a name="common-script-variables"></a>Variables de script comunes